Food micro-areas

 If the weekend is mainland-led

-Use Brickell for the cleaner dinner base and choose either Wynwood/Design District or Little Havana as the personality block.
+Use Brickell for the cleaner dinner base and choose either Wynwood/Design District or Little Havana as the one personality block.

 Weather fallback